Copenhagen Puppet Festival: History

 The first Copenhagen Puppet Festival was held in 2006, but Kulturanstalten have organized puppet events before this, such as Punch and Judy and the Brats in 2004, and Re:Frankenstein by Stuffed PuppetTheatre.

 In 2006 four performances for young people and adults toured Kulturhuset Vesterbro (now Kulturanstalten), Kulturhuset Islands Brygge, Vesterbro Bibliotek (Vesterbro Library, now Kulturanstalten), the Central Train Station, and bus 3A where they played a total of 12 shows.
 Among the performers were Moving People (UK/F).
 There was also a workshop aimed at teenagers, in collaboration with Teater Graense-Loes.

-In 2007 the first Copenhagen Puppet Festival was organized, with a programme that included both adult and children performances.
+In 2007 the first Copenhagen Puppet Festival was organized, with a programme that included both adult and child performances.
 The festival presented performances from groups such as Pickled Image, Teater Graense-Loes, Garlic Theatre and La Cie Pairs et Fils.
 In addition Marcin Bikowskis performed at the Night Scene.
 The festival also presented talks, lectures and debates.